US Cash Products-Harbor, Midwest distillates slide

 Early November F4 RBOB was pegged at 0.50 cent over the December RBOB futures contract.

-Ratable November F5 RBOB was pegged at 0.85/1.25 cents over the December RBOB futures contract, while ratable December F5 RBOB was called 0.50/1.00 cent over January RBOB futures.
+Ratable November F5 RBOB was pegged at 0.85/1.25 cents over the December RBOB futures contract, while ratable December F5 RBOB was called 0.50/1.00 cents over January RBOB futures.

 Ratable January F5 RBOB was talked at either side of flat to February RBOB futures.